 When Binance CEO Richard Teng announced the company's MiCA license application in January 2026, the choice of Greece surprised many observers.
 Rather than opting for Luxembourg or Ireland — favored by Coinbase and other large firms — Binance selected Greece's Hellenic Capital Market Commission (HCMC) as its regulatory anchor.

 Teng explained that Greece offered a pragmatic, engaged regulator and a faster review timeline compared to some Western European alternatives.
-Once approved, a Greek CASP authorization would grant Binance passporting rights across all 27 EU member states.
+If approved, a Greek CASP authorization would grant Binance passporting rights across all 27 EU member states.

-The France ACPR Complication
+The France ACPR Complication — Under Resolution

 What the MiCA Deadline Means